vordimous/zilla-docs/src/examples/todo-app/secure.md

+---
+description: Our Secure the Todo Application guide shows you how to secure the Tasks API using JWT access tokens to allow read and write access only to authorized clients.
+---

 # Secure the Todo Application

 In this getting started exercise, you will enhance the [previously built Todo application](build.md) to secure the Tasks API using JWT access tokens.